 Copyrights and design rights still apply here.
 In general, we always recommend you either get permission from the IP owner.
 Otherwise, you could work on creating something original!

 “It’s just a bit of plastic!
 Why should I pay so much?”

-This is a prevalent argument, and one that is a common concern for customers, but one that doesn’t really hold much weight when analysed.
+This is a prevalent argument, and one that is a common concern for customers, but one that doesn’t really hold much weight when analyzed.
 Why is this little plastic model, which is shorter than my finger, so expensive?

 “If you’re losing sales to recasters, then your products aren’t high-quality enough to justify the price”

 Recasters can afford to simply… recast.
 They don’t have to worry about any of the overheads that legitimate companies do.
-When they make warhammer recasts, they don’t make the designs, do any marketing or do any work to create and uphold the expansive world of lore found in Warhammer 40K.
+When they make Warhammer recasts, they don’t make the designs, do any marketing, or do any work to create and uphold the expansive world of lore found in Warhammer 40K.
 They steal copyrighted content from authentic brands, cut out all the creative work required to bring minis to life, and simply print out the work of others to sell at a discounted price.
-It shouldn’t be surprising, then, that they are able to sell these minis so cheaply, since they’re barely doing any of the work.
+It shouldn’t be surprising, then, that they are able to sell these minis so cheaply since they’re barely doing any of the work.

 “It’s out of print – recasting is the only way I can get this model!”

 Limited editions and discontinued lines can be very frustrating – we understand this clearly.
-However, this is still not a justification for recasting the models, nor for supporting counterfeits.
+However, this is still not a justification for recasting the Warhammer models, nor for supporting counterfeits.